diffplug/spotless/CONTRIBUTING.md

 - [ ] Has a test class named `SomeNewStepTest`.
 - [ ] Test class has test methods to verify behavior.
 - [ ] Test class has a test method `equality()` which tests equality using `StepEqualityTester` (see existing methods for examples).

+### Accessing the underlying File

+In order for Spotless' model to work, each step needs to look only at the `String` input, otherwise they cannot compose.
+However, there are some cases where the source `File` is useful, such as to look at the file extension.
+In this case, you can pass a `FormatterFunc.NeedsFile` instead of a `FormatterFunc`.
+This should only be used in [rare circumstances](https://github.com/diffplug/spotless/pull/637), be careful that you don't accidentally depend on the bytes inside of the `File`!

 ## How to enable the _ext projects